ICRAR/RASVAMT/doc/README.txt

 i.
 People involved

-Leon Drygala: Project Manager, in charge of project organisation Joseph Dunne: Front-end Developer
+Leon Drygala         : Project Manager, in charge of project organisation Joseph Dunne         : Front-end Developer
-Cameron Poole: Back-end Developer
+Cameron Poole        : Back-end Developer
-Tan Yu Hwang Aaron: Testing
+Tan Yu Hwang Aaron   : Testing
-Justin Venkitachalam: Testing
+Justin Venkitachalam : Testing

 ii.
-How source directory is organized
+Source directory

-List of directories,purpose and important files in  each: top dir: Top directory containing all folders -RASVAMA.sh : wrapper script for running commands
+top directory   	 	: Top directory containing all folders
+	-RASVAMA.sh 	 	: Wrapper script for running commands

-src: Contains program for running our tool -fabfile.py: Contains script for connecting and creating ec2 instance and updating our instance
+src 				 	: Contains program for running our tool
--gunicorn_start: Starts the application on cloud deployment -flask_test.py: Unit tests flask application -liveserver_flask.py: Tests if application is deployed
+	-fabfile.py		 	: Contains script for connecting and creating and updating an ec2 instance -gunicorn_start	 	: Starts the application on cloud deployment -flask_test.py	 	: Unit tests flask application
+	-liveserver_flask.py: Tests if application is deployed

-doc: Contains user documentation
+doc 					: Contains user documentation
--INSTALL.txt: Directions for deployment
+	-INSTALL.txt		: Directions for deployment

-logs: Logging folder for storing logs mainly for debugging purposes
+logs 					: Logging folder for storing logs mainly for debugging purposes
--hosts_file: This lists all hosts that you have deployed application on
+	-hosts_file			: This lists all hosts that you have deployed application on

-testing: Scripts for testing our tool -automated_front.py: Runs selenium tests
+testing 				: Scripts for testing our tool
+	-automated_front.py	: Runs selenium tests

-scripts: Useful scripts for doing stuff
+scripts 				: Useful scripts for doing stuff
+	-createSampleData.py: Creates Sample data

-db: Database folder stores db
+db 						: Database folder stores db
+	-create_db.py		: Creates main database for application

 iii.
-How user go about running the application
+How to run the application

-Please see install.txt
+To run, double click gunicorn_start.
+For installation instructions, refer to install.txt.
-Once installed can reconnect if Fabric is install.
+Connection to host can be reconnected as long as Fabric is installed.
-User should keep track of host they want to connect to.

-To update a host user can run
+To effect a host, run:
-RASVAMA.sh -U (runs update with last deployed host) or
-(Other operations can performed in the src directory using)

 fab [(operation)|update|deploy] -i identity_file -H host

-To get a full list of all operations run fab -l
+To get a full list of all operations run: fab -l

 Or else can ssh into ec2 instance